pulibrary/rdss-handbook/globus.md

 ### Register all admin users on the endpoint
    1. go to [Globus Endpoints](https://app.globus.org/console/endpoints) and sign in as rdssglobus (see last pass)
-   1.  click on New endpoint you created above and Continue for Authentication Consent
+   1.  click on New endpoint you created above
+   1. click on the `Roles` tab and Continue for Authentication Consent
-         1. you will need to add the aws key here
+      1. you may need to add the aws key here
+         1. In princeton_ansible directory on your local machine, see the aws key information needed `ansible-vault view group_vars/globus/vault.yml`

    1. Add administrators via the command line `ssh pulsys@<public IP>` and run
       ```